Olive Oil Flat Bread with Herbs

 - Combine sugar and yeast in a bit of warm water or warm milk to activate.

-- Meanwhile put together flour, salt and if the yeast is activated pour in the flour.
-Mix, and start adding water little bit at the time, stir with the wooden spoon (I find it the best).
+- Meanwhile, put together flour, salt and if the yeast is activated pour in the flour.
+Mix, and start adding water a little bit at the time, stir with the wooden spoon (I find it the best).

 - Let it rise for about 45 minutes or until double in size on the room temperature.

-- Take it out of the bowl and place on the flour dusted surface, knead for few seconds and try to flatten the dough until you reach your desirable thickness.
+- Take it out of the bowl and place on the flour dusted surface, knead for a few seconds and try to flatten the dough until you reach your desirable thickness.
+I like it thicker (Because we make sandwiches)

 - Let it rise for 10 more minutes, then bake until golden brown, and approximately 30-35 minutes.